victor-porcar/delayed-batch-executor/README.md

 * The usage of network resources is reduced dramatically: The number of round-trips to the database is 1 instead of n.

-* Database optimizer: you would be surprised how well databases optimize queries of n parameters.
+* Database optimization: you would be surprised how well databases optimize queries of n parameters.
 Pick any table of your schema and analyse the execution time, execution plan and resources usage for a single query of n parameters versus n queries of 1 parameter.

 * The usage of database connections from the application pool is reduced: there are more available connections overall, which means less waiting time for a connection in peak times.

-In short, it is much more efficient executing 1 query of n parameters than n queries of one parameter.
+In short, it is much more efficient executing 1 query of n parameters than n queries of one parameter, which means that the system as a whole uses less resources to perform the same.

 ## DelayedBatchExecutor in detail